MarcosLottDito/redux/README.md

 ## how can we create a reducer?

-to build our `user state` reducer we are goint to use a function called `createSlice` that allows you to create a reducer easily and it become very intuitive for you to split your logic and be able access it throughout your application.
+to build our `user state reducer`, we are going to use a function called `createSlice` that allows you to create a reducer easily, making it very intuitive for you to split your logic and access it throughout your application.

 ```jsx
 import { createSlice } from "@reduxjs/toolkit";